loopbackio/loopback.io/pages/en/contrib/adding_tooltips.md

 permalink: /doc/en/contrib/adding_tooltips.html
 ---

+{% include note.html content="LoopBack documentation does not currently use tooltips. " %}

 ## Creating tooltips
 Because this theme is built on Bootstrap, you can simply use a specific attribute on an element to insert a tooltip.